nokau/Barotrauma-zht-edited/README_eng.md

   - **TCVanillaNew.xml**

 # Extra files
-Inside this project's [current_version-EXTRA](./current_version-EXTRA) folder:
+Inside this project's 'extra' folder:

-Since lines of the item parameters are not a complete, this folder contains the attempt to traslate some part of them.
+Since lines of the item parameters are not a complete, the folders contain the attempt to traslate some part of them.

 # Recommended Tools
 - Notepad++